Thursday, August 11, 2011

 Concrete floors, rows of lights, dropped ceilings and ancient storefronts.
 Photo by digitalsky taken August 3, 2011.

 What is also distinctive about Pennrose Mall is the complete lack of modernization.
-Other than repainting, the mall is in a complete time warp with concrete floors, interior brick walls, spartan design and an over-sized front entryway.
+Other than some minor repainting, the mall is in a complete time warp with concrete floors, interior brick walls, spartan design and an over-sized front entryway.
 Other than the doors, there is otherwise no natural light inside the mall itself.
-Most malls like this were either renovated, closed or demolished by the 1990's, so finding one like it is rare in 2011.
+Most malls like this were either renovated, closed or demolished by the 1990's, so finding one like it is rare if not impossible in the 2010's.
 What is also notable is the metallic awning that extends just below the ceiling the entire length of the mall.
 To say the least, it is about as inviting as a middle school built in the era.
 The only real draw are the steps between Belk and Rose's, which break the otherwise straight shot of the mall.
 Outside, the mall features metal panels over the main two mall entrances that appeared to have originally been anodized aluminum but were painted over at least twice: puddy colored before and now a marine blue.

 Looking up the north end of the mall approaching JCPenney.
 You can see the labelscar above.
 From this angle, the mall looks more like an enclosed strip mall.
 Photo by digitalsky taken August 3, 2011.